STEVE - Space-Time-Enclosing Volume Extraction: Introduction

-Recent advances in the field of computed tomography (\textit{cf.}, e.g., Ref.s~\cite{XLI11}--\cite{SSL12}) have made available high-quality $4$D (i.e., three spatial dimensions ($3$D) and one temporal dimension ($+1$D)) reconstructed sets of measured time-varying voxel data.
-Similarly structured data may be generated in other scientific fields also, e.g., in the field of theoretical heavy-ion physics.
-There, so-called fireballs (i.e., extremely hot zones of strongly compressed nuclear matter that are formed by nuclear collisions) expand and cool down while emitting subatomic particles~\cite{FRIM10}.
-For the proper fireball expansion modeling, relativistic fluid simulation codes are employed (\textit{cf.}, e.g., Ref.s~\cite{STRO86, CSER94}), which generate various -- real-valued -- field quantities (e.g., temperature, density, energy density, etc.) on a cartesian spatial ($3$D) grid for the discretized ($+1$D) time, i.e., at fixed time steps. \\
+Recent advances in the field of computed tomography (\textit{cf.}, e.g., Ref.s~\cite{XLI11}--\cite{SSL12}) have made available high-quality $4$D~\footnote{I.e., three spatial dimensions ($3$D) and one temporal dimension ($+1$D).} reconstructed sets of measured time-varying voxel data.
+Similarly structured data may be generated while simulating $4$D transversal phase-spaces in ion beam transport, or in $3+1$D fireball simulations in the field of theoretical heavy-ion physics, just to name a few more examples (\textit{cf.}, section~\ref{sec:applications}).
+Given such \textit{discrete} $4$D data, its further processing may require the extraction or generation of a certain number of \textit{continuous}, iso-valued hypersurfaces that may or may not be contained in the data. \\

-The $4$D history data of the fireball simulation can be used by a theoretician to calculate various observables (e.g., subatomic particle production rates).
-In doing so, it is very often necessary to determine an isotherme (\textit{cf.}, e.g., Ref.s~\cite{COOP75, CHEN10}), i.e., a manifold of codimension $1$ -- or iso-hypersurface -- at fixed temperature, which is implicitly contained in the discretized relativistic fluid history.
-If only so-called central heavy-ion collisions (i.e., the impact parameter of the collision equals to zero) are simulated, it is sufficient to model $2+1$D (i.e., $2$D spatial cartesian coordinates: radius, $r$, and the beam axis position, $z$, of the incident nuclei; plus $1$D time) relativistic fluids, because of the rotational symmetry of the system under consideration (\textit{cf.}, e.g., Ref.s~\cite{BRS97, BRS99}).
-Then the task of iso-hypersurface extraction reduces to the task of iso-surface extraction in $3$D for voxelized data~\cite{BRS12}. \\

-Direct $3$D methods (i.e., those which \textit{do not} extrude the data to higher dimensions for the purpose of iso-surface construction) can be subdivided basically into three classes (\textit{cf.}, Ref.~\cite{BRS12} and Ref.s therein for more detail): those algorithms, which (i) use templates (\textit{cf.}, e.g., the Marching Cubes algorithm~\cite{LORE87, BOUR94}), (ii) introduce polarities at the voxel sites, and which implicitly solve spatial ambiguities (\textit{cf.}, e.g., the Marching Lines algorithm~\cite{THIR96, BLOO94}), and (iii) are protomesh-based, and which solve spatial ambiguities explicitly (\textit{cf.}, e.g., VESTA~\cite{BRS12}).
-However, the majority of real heavy-ion collisions has an impact parameter that usually deviates strongly from zero.
-Hence, the rotational symmetry is absent (\textit{cf.}, e.g., Ref.s~\cite{CHEN10, HPET08}), which may force a theoretician to perform a full-fledged $4$D simulation of a heavy-ion collision with -- perhaps -- a subsequent numerical iso-\textit{hyper}surface construction. \\